 Let’s go through a common business scenario to share some thoughts on the best ways to use text messaging and email.

 Every business needs new leads to thrive.
 Whether a sales prospect, job candidate, student, patient or client1, our prospects are what drive new business growth.

 Just as you need new leads, so does your competition.
 That’s why our markets are so noisy, and our prospects overwhelmed with promotional communications.
 Your competition is doing many of the same things that you are to attract and engage those new opportunities.

 Not when you blend text messaging with email!
 Here’s an example of how to innovate your communication strategy to increase your pipeline volume.

-- First, text messages get 6X the responses of emails.
+- First, SMS messages get 6X the responses of emails.
 Our customers actually report 75% response rates.
 Use text messaging to attract your new leads.
 Create an opt-in to your text messaging campaigns with an offer that’s compelling to your markets.

 - You’ll receive the responses you want.
 Just be sure that you manage the text messaging consent in a legally compliant manner.

 - Once the opt-in is confirmed, immediately fulfill the offer using your automated text messaging campaign.

 - You can continue your automated campaign, using simple text messages to start a personal conversation.
 Wait, how can automation be personal?
 It’s simple, thanks to keywords.

 - Ask questions to learn about their needs.
 What problem are they trying to solve?
 What new thing do they want to know about?
 What’s their goal?